AndrejNovak/data_processing_scripts/README.md

 5) Create a figure that shows recalculated total deposited energy to dose that was deposited in the sensor based on the sensor material (this value depends on material density - Si, SiC, CdTe, GaAs, Diamond).

+6) Update method **read_elist_filter** so that it does not require printed elist (write_elist() method), read file and load it into the memory.
+Usually this information is already present in the memory.
+Also compare the classic append method with numpy append method.

+7) Update method **read_elist_filter_parameters**, so that it does not require a loaded and printed elist (write_elist() method).
+The results it uses are already loaded in the memory.

 # Description of classes and methods that are included